pushme-pullyou/pushme-pullyou.github.io/tootoo/r5/ladybug-tools-view/README.md

 -->

-When you are testing Ladybug Tools, you want to be able to call up and display a good number of files very quickly.
-This script helps you spot bugs and errors more quickly.
+When you are exploring or testing Ladybug Tools, you want to be able to call up and display numbers of files very quickly - with the fewest clicks possible

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

-* TBD
+* Ladybug Tools View helps you find cool features or spot errors more quickly.

 ### Vision
 <!--  a descriptive picture of a desired future state -->

-* TBD
+* By helping you see more code, more quickly you find new answers and new questions

 ## Features